readthedocs/readthedocs.org/docs/dev/design/new-search-api.rst

   - Simple query string (allows using the ES query syntax)
   - Fuzzy search (same as multi match, but with with fuzziness)

-- Add the ``organization`` filter, so users can search by all projects that belong to an organization.
+- Add the ``org`` filter,
+  so users can search by all projects that belong to an organization.
-  Would we show results of all versions or just the default version?
+  We would show results of the default versions of each project.